Eradicating an Entire Category of Nuclear Weapons 1987

 All nuclear-armed countries negotiate and sign a legally-binding No-First-Use Treaty, prohibiting the first use of nuclear weapons in a conflict.

-Russia and the U.S. agree to cut their stockpiles to 300 “off-alert” warheads each, and all other nuclear-armed nations agree to not exceed this new limit.
+Russia, the U.S., and China agree to cut their stockpiles to 300 “off-alert” warheads each, and all other nuclear-armed nations agree to not exceed this new limit.

 Nuclear-armed and nuclear-capable nations continue direct talks to further global stability, establish universal fuel cycle safeguards, strengthen monitoring and verification methods to ensure all parties stick to their end of the bargain and develop a framework for the Global Zero Accords.

-Nuclear-armed and nuclear-capable nations negotiate, sign and ratify the Global Zero Accords, a binding international treaty that removes all nuclear weapons from military service (whether active or reserve) by 2030, and requires the complete destruction of nuclear warheads by 2045.
+Nuclear-armed states negotiate, sign and ratify the Global Zero Accords, a binding international treaty that removes all nuclear weapons from military service (whether active or reserve) within two years of entry into force, and requires the complete destruction of nuclear warheads by 2045.

-Building on decades of successful monitoring and verification programs, implementation of the Global Zero Accords are carefully overseen by international institutions and confirmed by constant surveillance and on-site, no-notice inspections – indefinitely.
+Building on decades of successful monitoring and verification programs, implementation is carefully overseen by international institutions and confirmed by constant surveillance and on-site, no-notice inspections – indefinitely.